Exco Technologies Limited (TSE:XTC) Senior Officer Matthew James Posno Buys 2,000 Shares

-Exco Technologies Limited (TSE:XTC – Get Free Report) Senior Officer Matthew James Posno acquired 2,000 shares of the stock in a transaction dated Friday, February 9th.
-The shares were bought at an average price of C$7.48 per share, with a total value of C$14,965.00.
+Exco Technologies Limited (TSE:XTC – Get Free Report) Senior Officer Matthew James Posno purchased 2,000 shares of Exco Technologies stock in a transaction that occurred on Friday, February 9th.
+The stock was acquired at an average price of C$7.48 per share, for a total transaction of C$14,965.00.

-Exco Technologies (TSE:XTC – Get Free Report) last issued its earnings results on Wednesday, November 29th.
-The company reported C$0.24 EPS for the quarter, topping analysts’ consensus estimates of C$0.16 by C$0.08.
-The firm had revenue of C$160.15 million for the quarter, compared to the consensus estimate of C$161.00 million.
-Exco Technologies had a return on equity of 7.51% and a net margin of 4.30%.
-Research analysts expect that Exco Technologies Limited will post 0.8705613 EPS for the current year.
+Exco Technologies (TSE:XTC – Get Free Report) last released its quarterly earnings results on Wednesday, November 29th.
+The company reported C$0.24 EPS for the quarter, beating the consensus estimate of C$0.16 by C$0.08.
+The business had revenue of C$160.15 million during the quarter, compared to analyst estimates of C$161.00 million.
+Exco Technologies had a net margin of 4.30% and a return on equity of 7.51%.
+As a group, research analysts anticipate that Exco Technologies Limited will post 0.7202797 EPS for the current fiscal year.

-Separately, Cormark upped their price objective on shares of Exco Technologies from C$12.75 to C$13.00 in a report on Friday, February 2nd.
+Separately, Cormark upped their price target on shares of Exco Technologies from C$12.75 to C$13.00 in a report on Friday, February 2nd.

 About Exco Technologies